Home | Browse Topics | Consumer rights & money | Credit and debt | Lenders: Their responsibilities to you

 • Reasonable, ethical treatment – The lender must treat you and your property reasonably and ethically.
 This includes when problems arise (like you missing payments), or when you suffer unforeseen hardship, or when the lender is repossessing hire-purchase goods or any property that you’ve put up as security for a loan.
 During any repossession process, the lender must take all reasonable steps to make sure that no damage is done to the repossessed items, that the repossessed items are adequately stored and protected, and that the people carrying out the repossession don’t act unreasonably when they enter your home.

 • No oppressive terms or conduct – The lender must make sure that the credit contract isn’t oppressive, that they don’t use oppressive means to pressure you to enter into it, and that they don’t exercise any of their rights or powers under the contract in an oppressive way.
 Oppressive means that the contract or the lender’s conduct is extremely unfair or unreasonable.
-See “Challenging an unfair credit contract” in this chapter.
+For more information, see: “Challenging an unfair credit contract”.

 What information does a lender need to look at?